avieth/type-function/README.md

 This package gives a construction which essentially promotes the arrow type, unifying type constructors and promoted data constructors with type families into one kind: `Function s t` alias `s :-> t`.
-It requires GHC 8.0, because it uses GADT promotion and type families to compute kinds.
+It requires GHC 8.0, because it uses type families to compute kinds.

 Since type families are not types (they cannot appear partially applied) they are proxied by actual datatypes.
 A simple function like `id` at the type level